konflux-ci/rpm-lockfile-prototype/README.md

                         for more details.
 Only makes sense if Containerfile is used.
   --outfile OUTFILE
-  --validate            Run schema validation on the input file.
   --print-schema        Print schema for the input file to stdout.
 (venv) $
 ```